Discover our list of the best authors like Patrick Rothfuss. Each one will take you on a fantasy exploration through their fantastic worlds.

 4. George R.R.
 Martin, 1948 -

 George R.R.
-Martin wrote the A Song of Ice and Fire series, which became the subject of*Game of Thrones**, the Emmy Award-winning HBO fantasy series.
+Martin wrote the A Song of Ice and Fire series, which became the subject of Game of Thrones, the Emmy Award-winning HBO fantasy series.
 Martin was born in New Jersey and became an avid fan of Marvel comic books as a teen.
 After high school, Martin attended Northwestern University and majored in journalism.
 This reading greatly influenced his later writing.

-As his love for comics grew, Martin became part of the earliest days of comic fandom, attending the worldâs first Comic-Con in 1964.
+As his love for comics grew, Martin became part of the earliest days of comic fandom, attending the worldās first Comic-Con in 1964.
 In 1965, he won an Alley Award for Best Fan Fiction for a superhero short story.
 In 1970 he started selling short stories professionally and won Hugo and Nebula awards for them.
 Later on, in 1977, he started writing full-time and published Dying of the Light, his first novel.
-A Game of Thrones, the first book in*A Song of Fire and Ice**, was published in 1996.
+A Game of Thrones, the first book in A Song of Fire and Ice, was published in 1996.
 This work made him a household name among fantasy book lovers.
-For more, see our guide on authors like George R.R.
-Martin).

-âSome old wounds never truly heal, and bleed again at the slightest word.â
+āSome old wounds never truly heal, and bleed again at the slightest word.ā

 George R.R.
 Martin, A Game of Thrones